 Installing our supercharger should be done at your own risk.
 Many engines required supporting mods for increased power outputs.
-Engine tuning is inherently a risky business and ARC Superchargers is not liable if you cause damage to your engine from the installation of our kit.
+Engine tuning is inherently a risky business and ARC Superchargers LLC is not liable if you cause damage to your engine from the installation of our kit.
 However, unlike a traditional turbocharger conversion, the modifications required to install our system are significantly less and completely reversible.

 Most electric superchargers I’ve seen are scams.
 What is the difference with yours?

 Power and geometry.
 The stereotypical electric supercharger you’d find listed on ebay is likely a few dozen watt bilge fume fan that runs off of a car’s 12V.
 Installing a unit like this will more likely than not just add a restriction to the car’s intake.
-The motor used in our system draws several Kilowatts!
+The motor used in our system draws up to 8 Kilowatts!
 Serious power that is 50X – 250X the output from ebay “solutions”.
-Anything drawing currently directly from a vehicle’s 12V rail is not going to be able to push the amount of air required by an engine.
-Additionally, the fan structure on the ebay kits is usually a bent sheet metal single stage design that is unable to develop any static pressure difference.
-Our solution utilizes a TD06-20G style Aluminum compressor and housing common among existing exhaust driven turbochargers.
+Anything drawing current directly from a vehicle’s 12V rail is not going to be able to push the air required by an engine under heavy throttle.
+Additionally, the fan structure on the ebay kits is usually a sheet metal single stage axial compressor design that is unable to develop any static pressure difference.
+Our solution utilizes a TD06-20G style Aluminum centrifugal compressor and housing common among existing exhaust driven turbochargers.